 Don't issue an edict on what they should do, both because one or both of them will resent it and because you rob them of the opportunity to learn they can reach a negotiated settlement.
 After awhile, if they can't seem to come up with a solution and you can do it subtly, you can ask a question like “What would happen if you played the game Cassie's way for awhile and then played the game your way for awhile?”

 You'll find that if you do this with your daughter a few different times you'll eventually be able to say "I have confidence you two can find a solution that works for both of you so you can start playing again.
 I can't wait to hear what it is!"
 You'll be able to actually go start dinner or something (but stay within earshot.)

 Once they announce a solution, say in a celebratory tone, “You two are such great problem-solvers – you came up with a solution that works for both of you!
 What good friends you are!
-No more icky feelings?
+No more upset feelings?
 Why don't you two hug and make up, so you have time to play more?”

 Usually there is no need to urge anyone to apologize, because both kids participated in the fight, and making someone apologize makes them defensive.
 Luckily, kids do seem to get over these hurtful comments quickly if you help them find a solution to the disagreement that triggered it in the first place.
 Of course, if the other child still seems angry or hurt, you can say to your daughter “Cassie still feels sad because of what you said to her.
 Can you tell her how much you want to be her friend and play together now?”
 Usually your daughter will be more than happy to oblige now that the conflict is behind her.

 Finally, how should you handle your judgmental friend?